wavefrontHQ/docs/pages/doc/integrations_cadvisor.md

 ![cadvisor metrics](images/cadvisor_metrics.png)

-You can either create charts from the Metrics Browser or deploy this dashboard.
+You can either create charts from the Metrics browser or deploy this dashboard.

 ![cadvisor dashboard](images/cadvisor_dashboard.png)